immutag/immutag/README.md

 ├── wallet_info.json  | Bitcoin wallet seed, including mnemonic.
 ```

 Immutag's scripts have the following directory structure.
-The scripts pipe from one another, making it functional and easy to upgrade, refactor, and maintain.
+The scripts pipe from one another, making it functional-like and easy to upgrade, refactor, and maintain.

 ```
 .immutag-share